-When selecting investments, the Investment Committee seeks as far as possible to match investments with the profile of the underlying liabilities, in accordance with the Asset Liability Management Policy and the Liquidity Policy but should not seek to do so if any of the detailed requirements of the Investment Policy would be breached.
+When selecting investments, the Investment Committee seeks as far as possible to match investments with the profile of the underlying liabilities but should not seek to do so if any of the detailed requirements of the Investment Policy would be breached.
 In this context, liabilities are defined as AICL balance sheet technical liabilities.

-For assets in excess of those backing technical liabilities the Investment Policy remains applicable, save that the objective to match against underlying liabilities will by definition not apply.
+For assets in excess of those backing technical liabilities the Investment Policy remains applicable, save that the objective to match against underlying liabilities will, by definition, not apply.
 A policy breach will not be caused by an asset increasing in value where the original purchase was within the policy limits.

-Investments that fall outside the AICL Investment policy may be considered by the AICL Investment Committee and recommended to the AICL Board for inclusion on a case-by-case basis.
+Investments that fall outside the AICL Investment Policy may be considered by the AICL Investment Committee and recommended to the AICL Board for inclusion on a case-by-case basis.